TNolan01/weather/README.md

 <h4 style="color: orange; font-weight: bold">index.html</h4>

 <p> The index.html shows the current weather.
-The page is identified on the [Header](#headerRef) as <span style="font-weight: bolder;">'Current'</span>.
+The page is identified on the header as <span style="font-weight: bolder;">'Current'</span>.
 The page is constructed of box div's located inside a container, with a class of <span style="color: orange;">'container'</span>.
-Each box has a class of <span style="color: orange;">'box'</span> and contains a single weather-related value based on most current data.
+Each box has a class of <span style="color: orange;">'box'</span> and contains a single weather-related value based on the most current data.
 I am using a grid structure to make these div's responsive.
-The box div's present as seperate tiles. </p>
+The box div's present as separate tiles. </p>

 The data displayed on tiles is retrieved via the [getWeather.js](#getWeather) JavaScript which is called when the pages loads.
-<p>On load this page displays a pop up box to give identify the position of the weather station and geographic area for which the data has relevance.</p>
+<p>On load this page displays a pop up box to identify the position of the weather station and geographic area for which the data has relevance.</p>

 <img title="header" alt="image of web page header" src="readme/current.png">
 <br>